Prostate enlargement

 What is the prostate?

-The prostate is a walnut-sized gland in men.
 It is located just below the bladder, surrounding the urethra (the tube that carries urine and semen out of the body).

 The prostate is part of the male reproductive system.
 Its function is to produce seminal fluid that nourishes and protects sperm.
 This fluid makes up the majority of semen.